-One patient of Fulham Hair and Scalp Clinic says, “In 2015 I noticed I had a small bald patch at the back of my head I had been using hair straighteners which I think started my horror story with my hair.
-I tried using various hair growth creams and gels and visited a private dermatologist who prescribed medication that made my hair dry and brittle which cause further hair loss.
-This continued for some years I wore wigs scarves and hats to cover my damaged hair.”
+One patient of Fulham Hair and Scalp Clinic says, “In 2015, I noticed I had a small bald patch at the back of my head.
+I had been using hair straighteners, which I think started my horror story with my hair.
+I tried using various hair growth creams and gels and visited a private dermatologist who prescribed medication that made my hair dry and brittle, which caused further hair loss.
+This continued for some years.
+I wore wigs, scarves and hats to cover my damaged hair.”

 Talk to Our Specialists